ishdutt/Yelpcamp/README.md

 6.PassportJS<br>

 <h3>For Developers </h3>
-<strong>How to use this project </strong>
+<strong>How to use this project </strong><br>
 1.Clone the repository to your local environment with nodeJS and mongoDB and you are ready to go.
-For local database,change the mongoose.connect line in the code with yours mongodb://localhost/ ,and you will be good to go.
+For local database,change the mongoose.connect line in the code with yours mongodb://localhost/ ,and you will be good to go.<br>
 2.You can fork the project and make the changes you want without changing the original project.